Bastien-Baloup/CryptoStars/README.md

 ![picture of the homepage](img/homePage.png)

 On the homepage, you can find a scatter plot of the state of the market.
 Each point represents a currency pair.
-Here you can choose the day from with the data is taken, you can filter by a single currency,
-and you can select what data is used for each axes.
+Here you can choose the day from with the data is taken, you can filter by a single currency, and you can select what data is used for each axes.

 ![tooltip](img/2022-02-28_02-15.png)

-When close enough the closest point will get bigger and a tooltip will become visible showing the values.
+When close enough the closest point to your cursor will get bigger and a tooltip will become visible showing the values.
 Clicking on one of these points will get you to the corresponding "Currency pair history" page.

 ### Currency pair history